 We ensure and promote legal employment.
 We strive to have long-term relations with our employees.
 We value the sense of stability and security of our employees.
 It is essential for workers to be able to choose their employment freely, to develop their potential to the fullest, have equal rights and opportunities and to be rewarded based on merit.
 Moreover, we see our employees as human beings with family obligations.
 For that reason, we support their work-life balance.
 We care about health and safety of our employees.

-We are certified according to OHSAS 18001:2007 norm, thus our IMS covers all the H&S issues in chapter 5.
+We are working according to ISO 45001:2018 standard and we are certified according to OHSAS 18001: 2007 norm, thus our IMS covers all the H&S issues in chapter 5.
 We go beyond our workers' physical safety and put a lot of emphasis on their mental wellbeing and their personal development - we are in constant open dialogue with our employees - we encourage them, and we await honest feedback via "Team Leaders evaluation" and quarterly bonus meetings, quarterly meetings, Management Forum.
 We support their career development by financing trainings and education.
 We protect personal data of our employees.